smasherprog/Destination_Toolkit/README.md

 Sound_Lib?: Directx based sound engine.
 Simplifies loading and playing of music, sound effects, as well as handles 3d sounds.
 Still alot of functionality to implement here . . . stay tuned

-Threading_Example?: An example of my TASK based, threading library and how to use it. (this is outdated as of c++11 with async and future.
-If you want to see how it was done in the good ol days, check it out.)
+Threading_Example?: An example of my TASK based, threading library and how to use it.

 Utilities_Lib?: This contains my network code, math code, threading code , as well as some other utilities… Hence the name: Utilities!